-The general population prefers to keep its wealth in non-monetary assets or in a relatively stable foreign currency.
-Amounts of local currency held are immediately invested to maintain purchasing power
+IAS 29 INDICATOR GHANA'S ACTUAL SITUATION The general population prefers to keep its wealth in non-monetary assets or in a relatively stable foreign currency.
+Amounts of local currency held are immediately invested to maintain purchasing power a.

-GHANA'S ACTUAL SITUATION

-- a.
 Bank of Ghana's Q2 2023 statistical bulletin reveals that private sector deposit has increased by over 45%.
 That is, from GHS 116.5 billion in June 2022 to GHS 169.2 billion in June 2023.
-Annual increase in 2019 averaged 18.7%. - b.
-The Bank of Ghana continues to meet its weekly auctions.
-For example, Tender 1869 held on 22nd September 2023 targeted GHS 3.25 billion and raised GHS 3.1 billion while Tender 1868 held on 15th September 2023 targeted GHS 3.35 billion and raised GHS 3.35 billion. - c.
+Annual increase in 2019 averaged 18.7%. b.
+The Bank of Ghana continues to meet its weekly auctions and increase the amount raised.
+For example, Tender 1868 held on 15th September 2023 (Q3) targeted GHS 3.35 billion and raised GHS 3.35 billion; Tender 1883 held on 29th December 2023 (Q4) targeted GHS 4.08 billion and raised GHS 4.21 billion. c.
 The 2022 PwC Ghana banking survey report attributed banks' growth in operating assets to investment in liquid assets such as treasury bills and bonds.
-Indeed, the top 5 banks alone increased their investment in government securities by GHS 8.3 billion. - d.
-In contrast, Bank of Ghana reports that annual growth in foreign exchange savings remained unchanged from the pre-pandemic level.
+Indeed, the top 5 banks alone increased their investment in government securities by GHS 8.3 billion. d.
+In contrast, Bank of Ghana reports that annual growth in foreign exchange savings remained unchanged from pre-pandemic level.
 For example, foreign exchange savings grew by 22.4% in 2019 and 22.1% in 2023.
 The above data suggests that the general population continues to keep their wealth in monetary assets and growth in foreign currency assets has not witnessed extraordinary change compared with pre-high inflationary levels.
 The general population regards monetary amounts not in terms of the local currency but in terms of a relatively stable foreign currency.
-Prices may be quoted in that currency

-- a.
-The Bank of Ghana, the regulatory institution responsible for monitoring compliance with price quotation in local currency, reports that 90% of price quotes in the country are in the local currency. - b.
-Other than real estate, international schools, and international consulting firms who have traditionally quoted in foreign currency, the Institute is not aware of wide-spread quotation of prices in foreign currency in the country.
+Prices may be quoted in that currency a.
+The Bank of Ghana, the regulatory institution responsible for monitoring compliance with price quotation in local currency, reports that 90% of price quotes in the country are in the local currency. b.
+Other than real estate, international schools and international consulting firms who have traditionally quoted in foreign currency, the Institute is not aware of wide-spread quotations of prices in foreign currency in the country.